The 8 Best Membership Management Software of 2019

 Pros: Great in-platform community section that allows members to talk to each other.
 Automatic engagement without lifting a finger.

-There’s not much so say here about MemberNova except that it’s another all-in-one membership management software platform just like MemberClicks and EventBank.
-The most notable difference is that it leverages member’s social media and integrates to their accounts for a seamless sign up process and the ability to quickly generate long lists of directories for associations.
+There’s not much to say here about MemberNova except that it’s another all-in-one membership management software platform just like MemberClicks and EventBank.
+The most notable difference is that it leverages member’s social media and integrates to their accounts for a seamless sign-up process and the ability to quickly generate long lists of directories for associations.

 The only real downside is that MemberNova lacks any sort of registration process from their mobile app.
 Where most membership management software tools are including in-person mobile registry, MemberNova only really provides backend platform management for clients.